OceanDataTools/sealog-server/docs/sealog-data-management.md

 - a sub-directory of framegrabs
 - the shell script used to copy the framegrabs from their original location to the framegrab sub-directory.

-The `sealog-postdive.sh` script is interactive and will prompt the user to confirm actions before they are executed.
+The `sealog-postLowering.sh` script is interactive and will prompt the user to confirm actions before they are executed.

-### POST LAST DIVE OF THE CRUISE
+### POST LAST LOWERING OF THE CRUISE

+These procedures are for the vehicle-version of the Sealog client.

 #### Export the data from all of the lowerings for the current cruise
 1. Open a terminal window.